Agentic UX isn’t “an AI feature.” It’s your product’s control plane.

 if_amount_change_percent_gt: 15

-Three packaging moves that reduce churn
+Three packaging moves that keep pilots from dying in procurement

 Key Takeaway